 - As the Bulk Data Exchange API is being updated to the new API, there are some changes to response elements.
-These are document in this guide.
+These differences are documented in this guide.

-- Feed file formats are generally not changing, any changes are documented below.
+- Feed file formats are generally not changing, but any changes are documented in this guide.

 The general guideline for when to use which verb is as follows: